Los Angeles Grandparent Rights Attorney

 Family Law Attorneys Fighting to Protect Grandparent Rights

 Is your child getting a divorce, and you’re afraid that you’ll slowly lose the right to see and visit with your grandchildren?
 Do you feel that your grandchild isn’t safe in the custody of his or her parents?
 As a grandparent in California, you are entitled to certain rights.
 At Berenji & Associates, we know that the bond you have with your grandchild is invaluable and that the sudden loss of this relationship could do irreversible damage to you and your grandchild.
 We will fight to protect your rights as a grandparent and make sure that your grandchildren are safe.
-Call our Los Angeles family law attorneys today to schedule a free consultation and learn more.
+Call our Los Angeles family law attorneys today to schedule a case evaluation and learn more.